Sri Lankan rupee steady on inward remittances; stocks down

-COLOMBO, June 9 The Sri Lankan rupee traded steady on Friday in tepid trade as mild inward remittances offset dollar demand from importers, dealers said.
+COLOMBO, June 9 (Reuters) - The Sri Lankan rupee traded steady on Friday in tepid trade as mild inward remittances offset dollar demand from importers, dealers said.

 Rupee forwards were active, with spot-next forwards trading at 152.85/95 per dollar at 0541 GMT, unchanged from the Wednesday's close.